ocaml/ocaml.org/data/tutorials/lg_00_data_types_and_matching.md

 val birthday : person -> unit = <fun>
 ```

+Please note: in the above example, we used the UK spelling of *colour*, but it will also
+work with the US spelling *color*.

 Another mutable compound data type is the fixed-length array which, just as a
 list, must contain elements of like type.
 However, its elements may be accessed
 in constant time: